Baldur's Gate II: Enhanced Edition

 Baldur's Gate II: Enhanced Edition is a remaster of the role-playing video game Baldur's Gate II: Shadows of Amn and its expansion Baldur's Gate II: Throne of Bhaal.
 The game was launched on Microsoft Windows and Mac OS X. Baldur's Gate II: Enhanced Edition features new content and widescreen compatibility.

-The remaster was developed by Overhaul Games, a division of Beamdog and was published by Atari.
-The release includes remastered versions of the original Baldur's Gate II: Shadows of Amn and its expansions under an enhanced version of the Infinity Engine, known as the Infinity Enhanced Engine.
-Overhaul Games initially planned to release it in 2013, after the release of Baldur's Gate: Enhanced Edition, but due to contractual issues with Atari, Beamdog announced that the Enhanced would not be launched.
-On August 15, 2013 Beamdog CEO Trent Oster announced that the contractual issues have been resolved and that news regarding Baldur's Gate II: Enhanced Edition was forthcoming.
-This edition was released on November 15, 2013 on PC.
-It was released on the App Store on January 16, 2014.
+The remaster was developed by Overhaul Games, a division of Beamdog, and was published by Atari.
+The release includes remastered versions of the original Baldur's Gate II: Shadows of Amn and its expansion under an enhanced version of the Infinity Engine, known as the Infinity Enhanced Engine.
+The game was released on November 15, 2013 on PC and on the App Store on January 16, 2014.

 Gameplay

 For all editions, the game follows 2nd Edition Advanced Dungeons & Dragons, licensed by Wizards of the Coast.
 The game features much of the same updated gameplay presented in Baldur's Gate: Enhanced Edition, with the same updated (including cross platform) multiplayer, which allows players from different platforms to play with each other.
 Major changes to this game's presentation include its higher resolution and widescreen viewing modes to enhance gameplay.

 The iPad and Android versions present a radical departure from the original interface, with the multitouch screen allowing for gestures that can result in zooming in and out.
 This is to allow for larger text and more focus on enhanced detail.
 Tablet versions also allow for users to swipe between screens, eliminating the use for tabs.
-Ex-Bioware employee and creative director for the enhanced edition Trent Oster said, "When I describe playing a Baldur's Gate combat scenario to someone, I use the analogy of a football playbook. ...
+Ex-Bioware employee and creative director for the enhanced edition Trent Oster said: "When I describe playing a Baldur's Gate combat scenario to someone, I use the analogy of a football playbook. ...
 When you think about Baldur's Gate in this light, the iPad makes so much sense.
-In fact, I think Baldur's Gate is almost the perfect game for the touch interface—it was just released a decade early."
+In fact, I think Baldur's Gate is almost the perfect game for the touch interface—it was just released a decade early".